bala-subramanian-k-grl/code-parsing-sruthy-task/README.md

 python main.py --mode 3

 # Files will be created in outputs/ directory
-ls outputs/  # validation_report.xlsx will be included
+dir outputs  # validation_report.xlsx will be included
 ```

 ## 🎯 Key Features